rubocode/frontier.nvim/doc/design/elements.md

 > You’ll know it’s there, so you’re going to use a beautiful
 > piece of wood on the back.
 > For you to sleep well at night, the aesthetic, the quality,
-> has to be carried all the way through."
+> has to be carried all the way through.
 > **Steve Jobs**

 The design challenge now becomes one of creating an accurate internal